 Developing and commercializing biopharmaceutical products, including conducting nonclinical studies and clinical trials and establishing manufacturing capabilities, is expensive.
-We anticipate that our cash resources as of March 31, 2017, coupled with the recently announced debt and equity financing arrangements will be sufficient to fund our operations as presently structured through December 2017.
+We anticipate that our cash resources as of March 31, 2018, together with our recently completed registered direct equity financing, will be sufficient to fund our operations as presently structured through August 2018.
 However, changes may occur that would consume our existing capital prior to that time, including the scope and progress of our efforts to develop and commercialize our product candidates.
 Our actual costs may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
 Our current cash, cash equivalents and short-term investments are not sufficient to fully implement our business strategy and sustain our operations over a longer period of time.
 Accordingly, we will need to seek additional sources of financing and such additional financing may not be available on favorable terms, if at all.
 Until we can generate a sufficient amount of product revenue, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
 If we do not succeed in raising additional funds on acceptable terms, we may be unable to complete existing nonclinical and planned clinical trials or obtain approval of our product candidates from the FDA and other regulatory authorities.
 We expect capital outlays and operating expenditures to increase over the next several years as we expand our infrastructure, and research and development activities.
 Specifically, we will need to raise additional capital to, among other things:

-- continue to conduct our phase 2 clinical trial on our AG013 product candidate; - expand our clinical laboratory operations; - · fund our clinical validation study activities; - expand our research and development activities; - sustain or achieve broader commercialization of our products; - acquire or license products or technologies; and - finance our capital expenditures and general and administrative expenses.
+- continue to conduct our phase 2 clinical trial on our AG013 product candidate; - expand our clinical laboratory operations; - fund our clinical validation study activities; - expand our research and development activities; - · acquire or license products or technologies; and - finance our capital expenditures and general and administrative expenses.